jshbrtz/jshbrtz.com/src/playlists.md

 	<div class="container-narrow">
 		<header>
 			<h1>{{ title }}</h1>
-			<p>Music is one of my most important social bridges.
+			<p class="subheading">Music is one of my most important social bridges.
 I concatenate songs throughout a season to remind me of a moment, place or mood.</p>
 		</header>
 	</div>
 </section>